Providing effective street management is integral to showcasing Winchester as a safe and attractive place to work, live, shop and visit.

 Spare Change for Lasting Change

-The BID facilitates one of the longest established diverted giving schemes in the UK, aimed at reducing street begging and helping those most in need by diverting funds from the streets to local charities.
+The BID facilitates one of the longest established diverted giving schemes in the UK named Spare Change for Lasting Change, aimed at reducing street begging and helping those most in need by diverting funds from the streets to local charities.
 Collection boxes are located in businesses across the city and 100% of funds donated are passed to local charities.
 Winchester City Council also assist with facilitation of the scheme which supports Trinity Winchester and Winchester Churches Nightshelter.
 Each year at a Business Breakfast organised by Hampshire Chamber of Commerce and sponsored by the BID, a cheque is presented to the two charities by Steve Brine MP.

 We provide over 550 floral hanging baskets and boxes to BID member businesses each year to enhance the appearance of the city centre.
 Any BID member can request this service for their premises and the floral displays are installed in June and then watered and maintained over the summer before being removed in October.